phenogit/phenogit.github.io/kit-korner-notes.markdown

 ## Competitive Bidding
 ### Meta Rules
+    Transfer Response Over X of 1D Opener
+    1D-(X)-??
+        XX: Shows hearts
+        1H: Shows spades

+        If fourth seat bids something, opener makes a support double with 3-card support, raises with 4-card support.
+        If fourth seat passes, opener bids 1 of responder's suit with 3-card support, with other bids meaning the same as if responder had bid 1 of his major.
+        In particular, 2 of responder's major doesn't show anything except 4-card support.

+    Cont'd
+    1D-(X)-1H-(P);
+   -??
+        1S: Show 3-card spade support.
+        Other bids are exactly as if partner had bid a natural 1♠.

     Forcing pass doesn't show extra strength.
     All it shows is more of an offensive orentation.